vaibhavsilar/timerjs/README.md

 timerjs
 =======

-A simple and very lighweight timer functionality for web based application
+A simple and very lighweight timer functionality for web based application buil in pure javscript.

+This library has no dependency on any library.